-Place 1/2 teaspoon of water and 1-2 drops of black food coloring GEL in a plastic cup or bowl.
+- Place 1/2 teaspoon of water and 1-2 drops of black GEL food coloring (yes it needs to be the gel type) in a plastic cup or bowl.
 Mix the gel into the water.

-Place 5-6 licorice laces in the cup (or bowl) and use your ziploc-covered-hand to coat the laces in the food coloring.
+- Place 5-6 licorice laces in the cup (or bowl) and use your hand covered in a plastic bag to coat the laces in the food coloring.

 - 1/2 batch Swiss meringue buttercream recipe